 SEMI F47 (the SEMI comes from semiconductor) is a specification that demands a device to continue working without interruption in case of a power failure in form of an AC supply undervoltage (here: sag) of max. -50% of the rated line voltage with a max. duration of 1.7 seconds.
-PUL 10000 4U series devices have this feature by default, but when running in connection with older units with display being the master of a master-slave system, usually an ELR 10000, it may not yet have this feature.
-It also cannot be retrofitted.
+From hardware revision 02 (see type label for Rev\02\yyy\xxxxxxx) and firmware KE 3.06 this is available in PUL 10000 devices.
+Retrofit for devices with an older hardware revision upon request.
+When activated, the device will permanently reduce the available DC input power to 50%, here 30000 W.